Free Chrome Extension

 How do env var placeholders work in exports?

-With Pro's env var mode enabled, instead of masking secrets as ${AUTHORIZATION} placeholders, Shripi emits them as real variable references.
-In Python it outputs os.getenv('AUTHORIZATION') at the top and uses an f-string in the header.
+With Pro's env var mode enabled, Shripi emits secrets as real variable references.
+In Python it outputs os.getenv('AUTHORIZATION') at the top and uses it in the header dict.
 In cURL it wraps the value in ${AUTHORIZATION}.
 Your exported code runs immediately after setting the right env vars — no manual editing.

 Will it capture requests from iframes or service workers?